Sashadf1/Sashadf1/README.md

 - 👋 Hi, I’m @Sashadf1
 - Research Engineer at NREL working on building energy efficiency and energy modeling.
-- Proficient in Python, MATLAB, Ruby, and Excel.
+- I work or have worked with Python, MATLAB, Ruby, and Excel.

 <!---
 Sashadf1/Sashadf1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.